-1.27 A separate DPD on waste management capacity is also proposed and is intended that this be produced collaboratively with neighbouring West London authorities building on the success of the Joint West London Waste Plan adopted in 2015.
-Scoping of this DPD is currently being undertaken and more detailed plans for the preparation and production of a new plan will be published later in 2022.

-1.28 Further information regarding the scope of these DPDs and the timetable for their preparation is provided at Section 3 below.
+A separate DPD on waste management capacity is also proposed and is intended that this be produced collaboratively with neighbouring West London authorities building on the success of the Joint West London Waste Plan adopted in 2015.
+Further information regarding the scope of these DPDs and the timetable for their preparation is provided at Section 3 below.

-Figure 3: A Diagrammatic Representation of the New Local Plan h) What supplementary planning documents have been produced?
+What supplementary planning documents have been produced?

-1.29 "Supplementary Planning Documents" (SPDs) replaced Supplementary Planning Guidance (SPGs) in the new planning system introduced under the Planning and Compulsory Purchase Act, 2004 and perform the same function.
+"Supplementary Planning Documents" (SPDs) replaced Supplementary Planning Guidance (SPGs) in the new planning system introduced under the Planning and Compulsory Purchase Act, 2004 and perform the same function.
 SPGs/SPDs do not introduce new policies or requirements but rather assist in the interpretation and application of existing policies and proposals and should help applicants make successful planning applications.
 Whilst they do not have the same status as Development Plan Documents (or DPDs), SPGs/SPDs are a material consideration in the determination of planning applications.

-1.30 During Summer/Autumn 2013, the Council undertook a thorough review of planning guidance.
+During Summer/Autumn 2013, the Council undertook a thorough review of planning guidance.
 Much of this guidance was either superseded by policies in the London Plan or Ealing's own emerging Local Plan.
 Furthermore, in the light of the scope and range of supplementary guidance produced by the Mayor of London, other than site/area specific guidance, the need for more thematic guidance was significantly reduced.

-1.31 When the Council adopted the Development Sites and Development Management DPDs (together with an associated Policies Map) on December 10th, 2013, it meant that any remaining saved policies in the pre-existing development plan for the borough - the Unitary Development Plan (UDP) or The Plan for the Environment - that was originally adopted on October 12th, 2004, have been superseded and the plan has been withdrawn.
+When the Council adopted the Development Sites and Development Management DPDs (together with an associated Policies Map) on December 10 2013, it meant that any remaining saved policies in the pre-existing development plan for the borough - the Unitary Development Plan (UDP) or The Plan for the Environment - that was originally adopted on October 12 2004, have been superseded and the plan has been withdrawn.
 In the absence of a parent policy hook a number of SPGs/SPDs were also withdrawn at the same time.

-1.32 However, the Council agreed to carry forward some of these SPGs/SPDs in some other form and they have been re-published as informal guidance in the interim pending the preparation of a replacement SPD.
+However, the Council agreed to carry forward some of these SPGs/SPDs in some other form and they have been re-published as informal guidance in the interim pending the preparation of a replacement SPD.
 They currently include: